-Aaron is a combat veteran who served nearly ten years in the U.S. Army.
+Aaron is a combat veteran who served nearly a decade in the U.S. Army.
 He entered law school with over five years of professional writing experience as a newspaper editor and Army public affairs officer.
-His work has been published in newspapers throughout the country, trade magazines, academic journals, websites, and government publications; he has received accolades from general officers, scholars, high-profile litigators, and even a federal judge.
+His work has been published in newspapers throughout the country, trade magazines, academic journals, and government publications; he has received accolades from general officers, scholars, high-profile litigators, and even federal judges.
 Aaron’s legal scholarship has been called “meticulously researched and brilliantly argued,” and BookForum showcased one of Aaron’s scholarly papers as an example of “rigorous and elegant writing.”

 J.D., The Florida State University College of Law

 Executive Editor, The Florida State University Law Review